 Population: 3,298 people (2018 estimate)

-Opatowiec in Poland isn’t just one of the smallest cities in this list, it also has a long history, more like Poland’s.
-In 2006, the population was recorded to be 338 people only.
+Opatowiec in Poland isn’t just one of the smallest cities on this list, it also has a long history, more like Poland’s.
+In 2006, the population was 338 people only.
 As time went by, the population has increased, and now it is around three thousand.

 The city has the church of the 15th century and Józef Klemens Piłsudski if you are keen on knowing about the historical things.
 It has been destroyed wholly two times – World War I and World War II.
 And it has been rebuilt every time.
 (Plus point of being a tiny city.)